Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 You might be surprised to learn where added sugars hide.
 Use these smart swaps and shopping tips to lower your sugar intake without giving up your favorite foods.

 There are plenty of good reasons to cut back on sugar.
-Maybe you’ve been diagnosed with diabetes and you’re trying to keep your blood sugar levels in check.
+Maybe you have diabetes and you’re trying to keep your blood sugar levels in check.
 Or maybe you’re doing it for your overall health and well-being.

 Whatever the reason, it’s a smart goal.
-Eating too much sugar has been linked with a higher risk of health problems such as Type 2 diabetes, heart disease and metabolic syndrome, says Lona Sandon, PhD.
+When we eat too much sugar, we’re at a higher risk of health problems such as Type 2 diabetes, heart disease and metabolic syndrome, says Lona Sandon, PhD.
 She’s an associate professor of clinical nutrition at the University of Texas Southwestern Medical Center.

 The truth is that most of us consume too much of it.
 On average, American adults eat or drink 17 teaspoons of added sugars per day.
 That’s 57 pounds of added sugar per year!*